Last Updated: November 26, 2022

-Recently we talked about a valuable design concept with Jay Womack, Senior Landscape Architecture and Ecological Designer at Huff and Huff, Inc. Here is the result.
+A couple of years ago we talked about a valuable design concept with Jay Womack, Senior Landscape Architecture and Ecological Designer at Huff and Huff, Inc. (Recently he was honored by his hometown; see more about Jay here.)
+Below is the result of our interview.

 Useful Community Development (UCD): Jay, we're talking with you because you're taking environmental sustainability to a new level by practicing regenerative design.
 What is that anyway?